takoikatakotako/en.swiswiswift.com/content/post/2017-10-03/index.md

 +++
-title = "UICollectionViewにCustomセルを追加する"
-url = "2017-10-03"
-date = "2017-10-03"
+title = "Adding a Custom Cell to UICollectionView" url = "2017-10-03" date = "2017-10-03"
-description = "UICollectionViewにCustomセルを追加する"
-tags = [
+description = "Adding a Custom Cell to UICollectionView" tags = [
     "iOS",
 ]